jwchoihub/IBD_biomarker/README.md

 - **Analysis**: The downstream analysis was conducted in R.

 ### Note
-Please note that certain code modules and configuration details are currently unavailable due to the ongoing manuscript submission process.
+Some parts of the code (e.g., detailed configurations or parameters) are not publicly available at this time, as the manuscript is currently under submission.
-These components will be made publicly accessible following the publication of the manuscript.
+These components will be released after publication to ensure proper citation and responsible reuse.
-If reviewers or editors require access during peer review, please contact the corresponding author.
-Access can be granted under appropriate confidentiality terms.
+For academic or review-related inquiries, please feel free to contact us.